-Kyrgios rides an epic storm to reach second week in Melbourne
+Kyrgios prevails in stormy epic to reach fourth round

 He further endeared himself to his compatriots by sweeping into the third round at his home Grand Slam with victories on the Melbourne Arena court where he feels most at home.

-The “new Nick” narrative continued through the first two sets on Saturday as he took an imposing lead over Khachanov.
+The “new Nick” narrative continued through the first two sets on Saturday as he took an imposing lead over the powerful Russian.

 Kyrgios produced a customary mix of the obscene — pithily urging the crowd not to shout out during points — and the sublime — the trademark “tweeners” and a drop shot at the net of breathtaking insouciance.